-- 1. Private funds (includes equity, real estate, credit, energy, infrastructure and timber): This type includes 277 Global private funds, which cannot be redeemed.
+- 1. Private funds (includes equity, real estate, credit, energy, infrastructure and timber): This type includes 299 Global private funds, which cannot be redeemed.
 Instead, distributions are received through the liquidation of the underlying assets of the fund.
-These funds are valued based on individual, audited financial statements and assumptions used by fund managers. - 2.
-Equity Open-End Fund: This type includes investments in institutional investment funds, which invest in 2 domestic and 9 emerging market equities.
+These funds are valued based on individual, audited financial statements and assumptions used by fund managers. - 2 Equity Open-End Fund: This type includes investments in institutional investment funds, which invest in two domestic and nine emerging market equities.
 The fair values of the funds within this type have been determined using the NAV per share, which has been valued by the fund based on the characteristics of the underlying assets.
 The four funds have a 7 to 30 days liquidity structure and one fund is redeemable in five months with triennial redemption restrictions. - 3.
-Real estate-open ended: This type includes 7 domestic open-ended real estate funds, which can be liquidated.
+Real estate-open ended: This type includes eight domestic open-ended real estate funds, which can be liquidated.
 The fair values of the funds within this type have been determined using the NAV per share, which has been valued by the fund based on the characteristics of the underlying assets. - 4.
-Global macro: This category includes 6 hedge funds that invest in over 100 financial markets.
+Global macro: This category includes six hedge funds that invest in over 100 financial markets.
 The funds are diversified and take long, short and spread positions.
 The fair values of the funds within this type have been determined using the NAV per share, which has been valued by the fund based on the characteristics of the underlying assets.
 These assets have a liquidity structure which ranges from 2 to 90 days. - 5.
-Equity long/short: This type includes investments in 2 hedge funds that invest both long and short primarily in U.S. common stocks.
+Equity long/short: This type includes investments in three hedge funds that invest both long and short primarily in U.S. and China common stocks.
 Management of each hedge fund has the ability to shift investment from value to growth strategies, from small to large capitalization stocks, and from a net long position to a net short position.
 The fair values of the funds within this type have been determined using the NAV per share, which has been valued by the fund based on the characteristics of the underlying assets.
-One fund is currently liquidating and the other one has a one-year soft lock-up and requires a 30-day notice. - 6.
-Event-driven: This type includes 7 investments of which 3 are credit hedge funds.
+Two funds have a two-year hard lockup and the other one has a one-year soft lock-up and requires a 30-day to 60-day notice. - 6.
+Event-driven: This type includes five investments, two of which are credit hedge funds.
 These funds invest in equities and bonds of companies and governments at risk of or in the process of reorganizing to profit from economic, political, corporate and government-driven events.
-The other 2 funds are focused on financials, merger arbitrage and highly liquid assets across the capital structure.
+The other three funds are focused on merger arbitrage and assets across the capital structure.
 The fair values of the funds within this type have been determined using the NAV per share, which has been valued by the fund based on the characteristics of the underlying assets.
-One of the credit hedge funds is currently in liquidation.
-The other five funds have a 15 to 90 day liquidity structure.
+The other funds have a 15 to 90-day liquidity structure.